This post may contain affiliate links. Please read my disclosure policy for more details.

 - Add the dry ingredients to the wet ingredients, and mix gently until “just combined” and the flour is incorporated (but do not over mix).

 - Pour the batter into the prepared cake pan.
 I use this 9-inch round pan, but a loose bottom pan works even better when it comes to release the cake.

 - Bake for 30 minutes.

-- Make the syrup by cooking gently orange juice and sugar for about 2-3 minutes.
+- Make the orange syrup: cook gently orange juice and sugar.